macmanes-lab/protocols/TagSeq.md

 #### 2) Fragment RNA using 2x FastAP buffer: 5 minutes

+***AL & LK used half these amounts (according to Shishkin): 4 uL of FastAP buffer to 16 uL of RNA from step 1.

   - Add 8 uL of 10X FastAP buffer to 32 uL RNA from step 1 (up to 1 ug) and mix well.
   - Incubate on preheated thermal cycler for 3 min at 92°C.
   - Place on cold block on ice.

-***AL & LK used half these amounts (according to Shishkin): 4 uL of FastAP buffer to 16 uL of RNA from step 1.
 **MUST CONTINUE**

 #### 3) Digest DNA and repair RNA: Combination DNase/FastAP treatment : 15 minute prep + 30 min incubation = 45 minutes total

+***AL & LK used half of these amounts (according to Shishkin): yielding 20 uL of RNA and 20 uL of master mix.

   - Make a DNase/FastAP master mix, 40uL per sample: